AndersDeath/diary2/000-current.md

 # 31 May - Wednesday - Kaş - 244 day of immigration

 I thought a lot today about the fact that only we can understand us well.
 I mean that nobody can understand real motivation and stuff that happens inside in our minds.
 I would be curious to know what Ksusha things about herself.
+Surely she can tell me, but I don't think that I can undersand the real picture.